AWegnerGitHub/awegnergithub.github.io-content/2014_07_02_moderation-postion-on-moderators.md

 ## Introduction

 I've been the owner of Vipers for almost 5 years.
-In that time I've help the community grown and get stronger.
+In that time I've helped the community grown and get stronger.
 I've helped members begin their own communities and I've maintained the game servers the players utilize 24 hours a day.
-I've been concerned about low activity, excited about new events and updates, and watched the community ebb and flow through out the years.
+I've been concerned about low activity, excited about new events and updates, and watched the community ebb and flow throughout the years.
 I've dealt with trolls, spammers, and new community members.
 I think I've gained valuable experience in managing a community.